Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 1) Sound quality is impressive:

 The sound quality is quite impressive.
-The turntable comes with an AT-VM95E dual MM cartridge with a 0.3 x 0.7 mil elliptical stylus, which is considered the best mm cartridge with an elliptical stylus at an affordable price range.
-The cartridge outputs 4.0 mV and offers excellent channel separation and low distortion, which means you are going to get deep and crisp sound quality.
+The turntable comes with an AT-VM95E dual MM cartridge with a 0.3 x 0.7 mil elliptical stylus, which is a really good addition.
+The cartridge outputs 4.0 mV and offers excellent channel separation and low distortion, which means you will get deep and crisp sound quality.

-On top of that, the cartridge is upgradable to any VM95 series, so you can upgrade it to VMN95EN (elliptical nude), VMN95ML (microline nude), and VMN95SH (shibata nude) and boost your sound quality to a whole new level.
+The cartridge is upgradable to any VM95 series, so you can upgrade it to VMN95EN (elliptical nude), VMN95ML (Microline nude), and VMN95SH (Shibata nude) and boost your sound quality to a whole new level.

 The built-in phono preamp is of good quality, but according to our test, I’m able to achieve better sound quality by using a high-end external phono stage instead of a built-in one.
 Trust me, there was a huge difference in sound quality when I started using an external phono preamp.